JNRowe/vim-configs/localcfg/plugin_vim_startify.rst

     let g:startify_custom_header = 'startify#center(startify#fortune#boxed())'

-These common, to me, config files are reasonable bookmarks for when I've started :command:`vim` without arguments, but perhaps others are more useful when started with arguments?
+These common, to me, configuration files are reasonable bookmarks for when I've started :command:`vim` without arguments, but perhaps others are more useful when started with arguments?

 ::